Galindo4007/try2/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/connecting.md

 ### <a name="Not-enough-connections"></a> Connection pool overloaded

-If more connections are needed than the HTTP connection pool has, then worker threads will block until one is enabled.
+If more connections are needed than the HTTP connection pool has, then worker threads will block until one is freed.

 If the wait exceeds the time set in `fs.s3a.connection.acquisition.timeout`, the operation will fail with `"Timeout waiting for connection from pool`.

 This may be retried, but time has been lost, which results in slower operations.
-If queries suddenly gets slower as the number of active operations increase, This is a possible cause.
+If queries suddenly gets slower as the number of active operations increase, then this is a possible cause.

 Fixes:

 Increase the value of `fs.s3a.connection.maximum`.
-This is the general fix on query engines (Hive, Spark) which do not keep files open past the duration of a single task.
+This is the general fix on query engines such as Apache Spark, and Apache Impala which run many workers threads simultaneously, and do not keep files open past the duration of a single task within a larger query.

+It can also surface with applications which deliberately keep files open for extended periods.
+These should ideally call `unbuffer()` on the input streams.
+This will free up the connection until another read operation is invoked -yet still re-open faster than if `open(Path)` were invoked.

-Applications which keep files on, or simply open many files without closing them, may be leaking http connections due to keeping too many files open.
+Applications may also be "leaking" http connections by failing to close() them.
 This can only be fixed at a code level

-* Applications must call `close()` on an input stream when the contents of the file are longer needed.
+Applications MUST call `close()` on an input stream when the contents of the file are longer needed.
-* If an input stream needs to be kept around for reuse, call `unbuffer()` on it.
-  This will free up the connection until another read operation is invoked.

 ### <a name="inconsistent-config"></a> Inconsistent configuration across a cluster